 Although effort is made to photographically recreate the true colors in each bead, differences may occur.

 PAYMENT I will accept PayPal, Money Orders, Personal or Business Checks.
 However, orders paid by check will not be shipped until the check has cleared the bank.

-RETURN POLICY All returns must be authorized within 3 days and the returned within 7 days from receipt of item.
+RETURN POLICY All returns must be authorized within 7 days from receipt of item.
 Email me for instructions at hollenbeads [!at] comcast.net.
 Items must be returned in resalable condition.
 Buyer is responsible for the return shipping of the item and for its safe return.
 Shipping fees are nonrefundable. ~~~~~~~~~~~~~~~~~~~~~~~~~~

 TIPS FOR PURCHASING GLASS BEADS OF ANY SIZE